How to Treat and Heal a Bitten Tongue, Lip or Cheek

 Dissolve a tablespoon of table salt in a cup of warm—not hot—water and swish it around your mouth.
 This should help reduce the pain and keep the wound clean while it's healing.
 Repeat in a couple of hours.

-6. Avoid Hot Foods
+6. Avoid Hot, Acidic, Salty, or Spicy Foods

 Hot beverages and acidic or spicy foods will interrupt or even reverse the healing process.